stashed/docs/docs/guides/latest/auto-backup/workload.md

 ## Backup DaemonSet

 Now, we are going to use the same template to backup a DaemonSet.
-We will mount a ConfigMap in `/etc/config` directory.
-Then, we will backup this directory using automatic backup.
+We are going to mount a ConfigMap in `/etc/config` directory.
+Then, we are going to backup this directory using automatic backup.

 **Create DaemonSet:**